 1990 was one of the best years for Smokey Robinson, and this song took Robinson to the charts once again.
 It has a soulful vibe that is perfect for dancing, and that is probably why most couples like to use it for their first dance as a married couple.

 Having a good mix of wedding day music means including songs from many different eras, and you can capture the essence of the 1970s when you play this song by Smokey Robinson.
-It is a song that celebrates the pure essence of love, and it can be played as the wedding guests are arriving and taking their seats.
+It is a song that celebrates the pure essence of love, and it can be played as the wedding guests are arriving and take their seats.

 2006 saw Smokey Robinson release many original songs as well as covers of classics, and this cover went right to the top of the adult contemporary charts.
 Smokey takes an old but popular love song and makes it his own, and you can create a nice moment by playing it as you and your spouse leave the altar.

-There is always something to be said about old fashioned love, and Smokey Robinson hits all the right notes with this modern view of timeless love.
+There is always something to be said about old-fashioned love, and Smokey Robinson hits all the right notes with this modern view of timeless love.
 This is a song with strong lyrics, so it should be played at a moment when you want to send a powerful message to your wedding guests and your spouse.

 This is another Smokey Robinson classic that was specifically written to be used in weddings, and it has been a solid choice for couples for many years.
 This song is a great example of how Smokey’s music transcends generations and always feels new, so even the younger couples will find it to be a perfect wedding choice.